OscarChitay/OscarChitay/README.md

-🌟 Main languages: HTML,CSS, JavaScript, SQL, C++, MSSQL, Git 🚀 Passionate about Full Stack development and UI & UX 💡 always looking for ways to improve and build creative ideas 🎧 Music helps me focus — from lofi to electronic, depends the vibe
+🌟 Main languages: HTML,CSS, JavaScript, SQL, C++, MSSQL, Git 🚀 Passionate about Full Stack development and UI & UX 💡 always looking for ways to improve and build creative ideas 🎧 Music helps me focus — from lofi to electronic, depends the vibes

 ```